Gosho Bessho Cuisine

 French Cuisine at Arima Sanso Gosho-bessho

 As a sister inn of the traditional Japanese Ryokan Tocen Goshoboh, Gosho-bessho embraces the same philosophy and serves an authentic “polished-rustic” cuisine style.
-The French cuisine at Gosho-bessho is inspired from the “Nanban cuisine “ which appeared during the 16th century when the first European visitors came to Japan and introduced their culture.
+The Japanese cuisine at Gosho-bessho is inspired from the “Nanban cuisine “ which appeared during the 16th century when the first European visitors came to Japan and introduced their culture.
 Gosho-bessho, which used to be a hotel for foreign visitors during the Meiji era, tries to recreate this fusion of East-west.
-Our chefs who worked for years at a French Restaurant in the area of Kobe, do their best to deliver an innovative, pleasuring, and refined cuisine.
+Our chefs do their best to deliver an innovative, pleasuring, and refined cuisine.

 Finest Terroir ingredients